ibinti/bugvm/Plugin/IntelliJ IDEA/readme.md

 branch: maven-idea-plugin

 The project is still using Maven.
 Very welcome any contribution to Gradle conversion.
+Then we can move it to the main branch.